starknet-edu/starknetbook/src/ch02-12-foundry-forge.md

     # ...
 ```

+For more insight on fuzz tests, you can view it [here](https://foundry-rs.github.io/starknet-foundry/testing/fuzz-testing.html#fuzz-testing)

 ## Filter Tests

 To execute specific tests, use a filter string with the `snforge` command.
 Tests matching the filter based on their absolute module tree path will be executed.